 If you like to get a view over the city and enjoy a short hike i would definitley recomend the liontrail.
 It leads to the peaks between new territory and kowloon.
 You can either walk up from the new territorry side or the kowloonside, however i would walk down on the kowloonsaide anyways as it is shorter and less crumpled... (to hot in the day so you will have to hike in the evening and bring a flashlight).
 From kowloon it is about 3km to the peak, so just a short 30 min walk!
 If you get the timing right you might watch the sunset from there...
 I went there just last week and got some rediculusly nice views over the city :-)

 To bad you just missed the beerfest that was going on las weekend.
 However for drinks, Lan Kwai Fong is always vibrant in the weekends!
 Also there is many resturants and bars located on Knutsford Terrace in Tsing Sha Tsui in Kowloon as well :-) over 8 years ago

 I'll totally recommend going up the Peak by cable car, enjoy the food (breakfast would be nice) at the Lookout restaurant and do the 1 hour walk around the 'mountain' where you get to see the bird eye's view of HK, 360 degrees.

 Shopping is awesome too, so dedicate a day for that.
 Nathan road at Tsimshatsui, causeway bay...
 Shopping is all over.

-Pubbing at LAN Kwai Fong is nice too. about 8 years ago
+Pubbing at LAN Kwai Fong is nice too. over 8 years ago

 Hong Kong side, peak tram of course, but also a #6 double decker bus from Central over to Stanley market is a great half day excursion.
 Escalator to SoHo.
 Foot massage

 Kowloon side: Temple Street night market, Mongkok Ladies market, learn how to use subway (very clean and efficient).
 Avenue of the stars 8 pm harbor side laser light show each night is a must.
-Try Knutsford Steps off Kimberly Road for enchanting collection of ethnic restaurants and bars. about 8 years ago
+Try Knutsford Steps off Kimberly Road for enchanting collection of ethnic restaurants and bars. over 8 years ago